vuminhtue/SMU_Machine_Learning_Python/_episodes/02-sklearn-preprocessing.md

 ```
 ## 2.2 Install `sklearn`
-We have installed kernel **ML_SKLN** which contains the scikit-learn package in Palmetto.
-However for new conda environment installation, here is the command:
+We have installed kernel **ML_SKLN** which contains the scikit-learn package in M2.
+More information can be found in the setup page
-`$ pip3 install -U scikit-learn`

 ## 2.3 Pre-processing using `sklearn`
 There are several steps that we will use `sklearn` for.
 For preprocessing raw data, we gonna use `sklearn` in these tasks: